 Short subject lines are great to get people to click open your email, but long subject lines are the best to get people to click-through on your links.
 When you have long subject lines, you will obviously provide some detail on what the email will contain inside.

-Anyone who decides to open your email then, is already more receptive to your message and call to action.
+Anyone who decides to open your email, is already more receptive to your message and call to action.

 One study on email marketing noted that subject lines over 70 characters long saw a spike in conversion rates.